spring-projects/spring-ws-samples/README.md

 Services].
 See the README within each sample project for more information and additional instructions.

+- [airline](./airline) - a complete airline sample that shows both Web Service and O/X Mapping functionality in a complete application
 - [echo](./echo) - a simple sample that shows a bare-bones Echo service
 - [mtom](./mtom) - shows how to use MTOM and JAXB2 marshalling
 - [stockquote](./stockquote) - shows how to use WS-Addressing and the Java 6 HTTP Server